LastAncientOne/Stock_Analysis_For_Quant/Excel_Stock/Excel_Time_Series/README.md

 ## Purpose:
 A time series is a dataset that helps to identifying the nature of the phenomenon represented by the sequence of observations, and forecasting (predicting future values of the time series variable).

+#### ACF and PACF
+Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF) The ACF and PACF are used to figure out the order of AR, MA, and ARMA models.

 #### ARIMA Models
 ARIMA (Auto Regressive Integrated Moving Average) is a class of models that explains a given time series based on its own past values.
 The lags and the lagged forecast errors is the equation that can be used to forecast future values.